iCASE Project Call

 This page is designed to guide investigators across the Health Faculties through the process of submitting a Project Proposal Form to the MRC DTP iCASE programme.

-In addition to our core studentships, the MRC DTP has guaranteed funding for 8 iCASE studentships to begin in October 2024.
+In addition to our core studentships, the MRC DTP has guaranteed funding for 8 iCASE studentships to begin in October 2025.
 We are now issuing a call to investigators across the Health Faculties to submit an iCASE Project Proposal.

-Industrial CASE studentships (Collaborative Awards in Science and Engineering) allow postgraduate research students to receive high quality research training in collaboration with a non-academic partner.
+Industrial CASE studentships (Collaborative Awards in Science and Engineering) allow postgraduate research students to receive high-quality research training in collaboration with a non-academic partner.
 This collaboration promotes partnerships between biomedical scientists and non-academic partner organisations in the public, private, and third sector.

 Successful applicants follow the 0+4 PhD pathway of the DTP, starting immediately on their PhD project and will not participate in rotation projects or the MRes.
 Importantly, they will participate in all other training and cohort activities of the DTP.